-Stool test: Also called a fecal occult blood test (FOBT), this test looks for small amounts of blood in your stool.
+Stool test: Also called a fecal occult blood test (FOBT), this test looks for small amounts of blood in your stool (feces).
 A member of your health care team will give you test cards to take home and instructions for collecting samples of your stool.
 Samples are then mailed to a lab for testing, and the test takes several days to complete.

 Colonoscopy: A colonoscopy is an exam of the inner lining of the rectum and the entire colon to check for colon cancer, polyps, and inflammation.
 The test uses a flexible, lighted tube that is about the width of your finger.
 The exam takes anywhere from 15 minutes to an hour.

-There is a small risk of a serious complication during or after a colonoscopy.
+There is a small risk of a serious complications during or after a colonoscopy.
 Complications might include bleeding (especially after a biopsy or removal of a polyp) and damage to the colon.